-The Kochs’ Americans for Prosperity (AFP) will govern the CFA along with Mission Green/The Weldon Project, the Reason Foundation, and the Global Alliance for Cannabis Commerce (GACC).
+The Kochs’ Americans for Prosperity (AFP) will govern the CFA, Mission Green/The Weldon Project, the Reason Foundation, and the Global Alliance for Cannabis Commerce (GACC).

-“Americans for Prosperity is excited to work alongside our partners to bring cannabis businesses into the light, replacing black and gray markets with a free and fair legal framework that improves public safety and emphasizes entrepreneurship and equal opportunity.
-In this context, cannabis commerce will become a way for Americans to lift themselves up, rather than a barrier holding them back,” said AFP lobbyist Brent W. Gardner.
+“Americans for Prosperity is excited to work alongside our partners to bring cannabis businesses into the light.
+Replacing black and gray markets with a free and fair legal framework that improves public safety and emphasizes entrepreneurship and equal opportunity.
+Cannabis commerce will become a way for Americans to lift themselves up.
+Rather than a barrier holding them back,” said AFP lobbyist Brent W. Gardner.

 However, the Kochs were interested in dealing with criminal justice reform that Booker championed, as captured in the documentary 13th.